Hitchin: Hitchin Urban District

 Under the Local Government Act 1894, urban sanitary districts became urban districts on 31 December 1894.
 Hitchin Local Board therefore became Hitchin Urban District Council.
 The act also stipulated that a parish could not be partly in an urban district and partly outside it.
 The old parish of Hitchin was therefore split, with the parts outside the urban district becoming the three separate civil parishes of Langley, Preston, and Walsworth with effect from their first parish meetings on 4 December 1894.
 The three new rural parishes were all included in the Hitchin Rural District.

 The Urban District Council took over the existing Town Hall on Brand Street, which had been built in 1840.
 In 1900 the council built a new Town Hall on the opposite side of the street, incorporating a large public hall.
 The older building became known as Old Town Hall, but continued to serve as office space for the council in addition to the new Town Hall.

 On 1 April 1921, Walsworth parish was abolished and the area was incorporated into Hitchin Urban District.

 Hitchin Urban District Council was granted a coat of arms on 25 November 1936.

 Hitchin Urban District was abolished under the Local Government Act 1972, becoming part of the district of North Hertfordshire on 1 April 1974.
 No successor parish was created for the town, and so it became an unparished area.

 Transport

 Rail

 Hitchin railway station is on the East Coast Main Line Great Northern Line, and is also on the Cambridge Line as the last stop before it diverges towards Cambridge, 1.42 km to the northeast of Hitchin.
 The station is a call on services provided by Govia Thameslink Railway under its Great Northern and Thameslink brands.
-These provide direct connections to Cambridge, Letchworth Garden City, Peterborough and London Kings Cross; as well as St Pancras International, Gatwick Airport, Three Bridges and Brighton.
+These provide direct connections to Cambridge, Letchworth Garden City, Peterborough and London King's Cross; as well as St Pancras International, Gatwick Airport, Three Bridges and Brighton.
 Journeys to London and Cambridge typically take 33 minutes.
 Journeys to Stevenage take 5 minutes, Peterborough 45 minutes, and Gatwick Airport 78 minutes.

 Hitchin Rail Users Group serves as the local voluntary group actively consulting with train companies on behalf of local people.